Skip to main content

 1 ml100 unitsLarger volumes, loading doses

-When drawing from a vial: push air equal to your dose volume into the vial first, then invert and draw back to your target line.
+When drawing from a vial, push air equal to the dose volume into the vial first, then invert and draw back to the target line.
 This equalizes pressure and prevents a vacuum from forming.

 Common Mistakes

 Forgetting concentration changes with diluent volume.
 5 mg in 1 ml is 5 mg/ml.
 The same 5 mg in 5 ml is 1 mg/ml.
-Always recalculate when you change your reconstitution volume.
+Always recalculate after changing the reconstitution volume.

 Assuming identical concentrations across suppliers.
 A "5 mg vial" from one source might be reconstituted differently than another.
-Go by what you actually mix, not what worked last time with a different product.
+Rely on the concentration actually mixed, not on what worked previously with a different product.

 Ignoring syringe dead space.
 At very low volumes (under 5 units), the liquid trapped in the needle hub can matter.
-Low dead space syringes reduce this.
+Low dead space syringes reduce this (Zule 2018, Harm Reduct J, PMID 29334973).

 Reconstitution Tips